-On approval of the qualification the Provider will be allocated a specialist EQA.
+On application for approval to deliver a High-Risk qualification the Provider will be allocated a specialist EQA.
 The EQA will undertake all external quality assurance activities for each course run delivered.

-Within 5 working days of learners being registered on a course run the Provider must upload to the Secure Portal, a Delivery and Assessment Planner together with all assignment briefs for that course run.
-The EQA will undertake a Pre-verification activity where all assignment briefs will be reviewed.
+The EQA will undertake a Pre-verification activity where all assessment plans, assignment briefs and specific qualification requirements will be reviewed.
 A feedback session will be arranged to discuss all findings and Providers will receive a written report within ten working days of the feedback session.
 Actions will be added to the Provider Improvement Action Plan (PIAP) in the same timeline.

-Following Pre-verification activity, the EQA will review the Delivery and Assessment Planner and arrange mutually convenient dates for two additional EQA activities for either the duration of the course or over the academic year, whichever is the longer.
+Following Pre-verification activity, the EQA will review the Delivery and Assessment Planner and arrange mutually convenient dates for additional EQA activities for either the duration of the course or over the academic year, whichever is the longer.
 During these EQA visits there will be additional scrutiny including: